The Love of the Run

-For Paul Anderson, MBA, CPA, School of Business and Management professor, it’s about the relationships he builds during those long miles.
+For Paul Anderson, MBA, CPA, an associate professor in the School of Business and Management, it’s about the relationships he builds during those long miles.
 Anderson came to Azusa Pacific University in 2003, after working more than 30 years in the accounting industry.
 He has an extensive background in financial and accounting practices as a Certified Public Account.
-He received a Bachelor of Arts and a Master’s in Business Administration degree from University of California Los Angeles (UCLA).
+He received Bachelor of Arts and Master of Business Administration degrees from the University of California, Los Angeles (UCLA).

-Besides his love for his students, teaching, and APU athletic events, Anderson coaches APU’s marathon training program.
-The program was started by Dave McIntire, a former professor, 12 years before Anderson came to APU.
+Besides his love for his students, teaching, and APU athletics events, Anderson coaches APU’s marathon training program, which was started by Dave McIntire, a former professor, 12 years before Anderson came to APU.
 Anderson began assisting with the training and eventually became a coach.

 “I started running marathons in 1984,” said Anderson.
 “I started running along the beach because I wasn’t that much of a runner.
 Some people think that’s a lot of marathons, but I have friends who have run more than 200 marathons.”